usnistgov/FIPS201/_FIPS201/authentication.md

 #### 6.2.1.2 Attended Authentication of Biometric Data (BIO-A) {#s-6-2-1-2}

-In this higher assurance variant, an attendant (e.g., security guard) supervises the submission of the new biometric sample by the cardholder.
+In this higher assurance variant of BIO, an attendant (e.g., security guard) supervises the submission of the new biometric sample by the cardholder.
 Otherwise, the steps for this authentication mechanism are the same as in [Section 6.2.1.1](#s-6-2-1-1).

 ### 6.2.2 Authentication Using On-Card Biometric One-to-One Comparison (OCC-AUTH) {#s-6-2-2}
 {:latex-toc="6.2.2 On-Card Biometric One-to-One Comparison"}

-The PIV Card Application MAY host an optional on-card fingerprint one-to-one comparison algorithm.
-In this case, on-card fingerprint one-to-one comparison data is stored on the card, which cannot be read, but could be used for biometric verification.
-A fingerprint biometric template is supplied to the card to perform CTC authentication and the card responds with an positive or negative biometric verification decision.
+The PIV Card Application MAY host an optional on-card fingerprint OCC algorithm.
+In this case, on-card fingerprint OCC data is stored on the card, which cannot be read, but could be used for biometric verification.
+A fingerprint biometric template is supplied to the card to perform CTC authentication and the card responds with a positive or negative biometric verification decision.
 The response includes information that allows the reader to authenticate the card.
 The cardholder PIN is not required for this operation.
 The PIV Card SHALL include a mechanism to block this authentication mechanism after a number of consecutive failed authentication attempts as stipulated by the department or agency.
-As with BIO, if agencies choose to implement on-card fingerprint one-to-one comparisons, it SHALL be implemented as defined in [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73) and
+As with BIO, if agencies choose to implement on-card fingerprint OCC, it SHALL be implemented as defined in [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73) and
 [[SP 800-76]](../_Appendix/references.md#ref-SP-800-76).

-Some of the characteristics of OCC authentication are as follows:
+Some of the characteristics of OCC authentication mechanism are as follows:

 - highly resistant to credential forgery,
 - strong resistance to use of unaltered card by non-owner, and
-- applicable with contact and contactless card readers.
+- usable with contact and contactless card readers.

 ### 6.2.3 Authentication Using PIV Asymmetric Cryptography {#s-6-2-3}
 {:latex-toc="6.2.3 PIV Asymmetric Cryptography"}